Gets or sets the cursor that displays when the mouse pointer is over this element. This is a dependency property.

 Whether the cursor as established by this property will or will not display when the mouse pointer is over this element is also dependent on the value of the ForceCursor property.
 Also, event-related considerations such as an active drag, mouse capture, text editing modes within controls, and so on, will also affect the cursor with higher priority than the value you specify in this property.

-To revert the behavior of setting this property to the eventual default, set it to Nothing again.
+To revert the behavior of setting this property to the eventual default, set it to a null reference (Nothing in Visual Basic) again.

 If not are not creating a custom cursor, you typically set this property to a static property value of the Cursors class.
 Setting in code requires one of the following: